Gravito-electromagnetic analogies: The gravito-electromagnetic analogy based on tidal tensors

 \subsubsection{Maxwell's equations}

 Maxwell's equations are given in tensor form by the pair of equations:

-Here (\ref{eq:MaxwellFieldEqs}a) are the Maxwell source equations, and (\ref{eq:MaxwellFieldEqs}b) are the source-free equations, equivalent to $F_{[\alpha\beta;\gamma]}=0$, and commonly called the Bianchi identity for $F_{\alpha\beta}$.
-These equations can be expressed in terms of tidal tensors using the decompositions These expressions are obtained decomposing the tensors $F_{\alpha\beta;\gamma}$ and $\star F_{\alpha\beta;\gamma}$ in their time and space projections in the first two indices, using Eq.~(\ref{eq:SpaceProj2Form}) to project spatially.
-Taking the time projection of (\ref{eq:MaxwellFieldEqs}a), we obtain Eq.~(\ref{analogy}.4a) of Table \ref{analogy}; taking the space projection by contracting with the spatial 3-form $\epsilon_{\mu\nu\alpha\sigma}U^{\sigma}$ yields Eq.~(\ref{analogy}.5a).
-The same procedure applied to Eq. (\ref{eq:MaxwellFieldEqs}b) yields Eqs.~(\ref{analogy}.8a) and (\ref{analogy}.7a) as time and space projections, respectively.
+Here (\ref{eq:MaxwellFieldEqs}a) are the Maxwell source equations, and (\ref{eq:MaxwellFieldEqs}b) are the source-free equations, equivalent to $F_{[\alpha\beta;\gamma]}=0$, and commonly called the Bianchi identity for $F_{\alpha\beta}$. $j^{\alpha}$ denotes the current 4-vector.
+Decomposing the tensors $F_{\alpha\beta;\gamma}$ and $\star F_{\alpha\beta;\gamma}$ into their time and space projections in the first two indices, using Eq.~(\ref{eq:SpaceProj2Form}) to project spatially, we obtain their decomposition in terms of tidal tensors,

+Substituting these decompositions into Eqs. (\ref{eq:MaxwellFieldEqs}) and taking time and space projections, we obtain the set of four equations:

+Here $\rho_{c}\equiv-j^{\alpha}U_{\alpha}$ is the charge density as measured by an observer of 4-velocity $U^{\alpha}$.
+In more detail, taking the time projection of (\ref{eq:MaxwellFieldEqs}a), we obtain Eq.~(\ref{Et}); taking the space projection, by contracting with the spatial 3-form $\epsilon_{\mu\nu\alpha\sigma}U^{\sigma}$, yields Eq.~(\ref{Banti}).
+The same procedure applied to Eq. (\ref{eq:MaxwellFieldEqs}b) yields Eqs.~(\ref{Bt}) and (\ref{Eanti}) as time and space projections, respectively.